 The site is designated Green Space in the currently adopted UDP and Green Space within the publication draft of the Local Plans maps.
 It is also acknowledged that a previous application was refused, and an appeal dismissed via a hearing, due to the loss the green space and the negative impact it would have on the adjacent park.
 However, that decision was over 14 years ago and the Council has since adopted an ambitious target for the number of new homes to be delivered within the Core Strategy.
 Within the Core Strategy the policy regarding Green Space has altered to focus on the public amenity, recreation, wildlife or biodiversity function of a particular site.
 The overall planning policy outlook has significantly altered therefore.
 Furthermore, a hedge has been established between the park and the site which visually separates the two.
-The Councils Policy department accept that the loss of the site would not affect the existing and potential green space needs of the borough, especially given the proximity of the neighbouring park/green space.
+The Councils Policy department accept that the loss of the site would not affect the existing and potential green space.
 As such they have resolved not to object to the loss of the site under policy CSP 35 'Green Space', subject to the applicant paying a commuted sum for the enhancement of greenspace off the site as compensation.